 Notes

-1 This is a compilation of the Environmental Protection Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 21 September 2012 of the Environmental Protection Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table